bobbyiliev/introduction-to-sql/ebook/en/content/002-install-mysql.md

 ## Configuring `.my.cnf`

-By configuring the `~/.my.cnf` file in your user's home directory, MySQL would allow you to login without prompting you for a password.
+By configuring the `~/.my.cnf` file in your user's home directory, MySQL would allow you to log in without prompting you for a password.

-In order to make that change, what you need to do is first create a `.my.cnf` file in your user's home directory:
+To make that change, what you need to do is first create a `.my.cnf` file in your user's home directory:

 ```
 touch ~/.my.cnf